CPSC-1517/CPSC-1517.github.io/manuscript/webforms/asp-controls-intro.md

 ----

-{% assign placeholder1 = "{%1}" %}

 Open the demos in Visual Studio and examine the code in the code-behind files.

-* What is the syntax of an If statement?
+* What is the syntax of an If Statement?
 * What is the this keyword in C#?
 * What is the syntax for declaring and initializing a variable in C#?
-What’s the syntax for comments?
+What's the syntax for comments?
 * List the primitive data types used for variables in the code samples.
 * The following lines of code are used to replace specific text from one string with some other text.
 What is used as the placeholder text in the original string?